Rkraus458/CSC-212/README.md

 ```
 ### Run the app

-Parameters are positional
-12 is seed generator
-5 is number of rows
-5 is number of columns
-output.txt is file output will be written to
+Parameters are positional.
+12 is seed #.
+5 is number of rows.
+5 is number of columns. output.txt is file output will be written to

 ```
 ./maze-app 12 5 5 output.txt